Hey, Welcome to the Bridal Suite

-Generally, this timeline is what I follow for your wedding day.
-Of course, as I mentioned, every wedding is different and unique.
+Generally, this timeline is what we follow for your wedding day.
+Of course, every wedding is different and unique.
 If there are any particular circumstances or events, just let me know.
-I will call you 1-2 weeks before your wedding to verify the timeline with you.
-I will start at the specified time we discussed in the agreement (I show up early).
+We will be in touch with you 1-2 weeks before your wedding to verify the timeline.
+We will start at the specified time we discussed in the agreement (I show up early).
 The timeline will usually flow like this:

 - Cocktail Hour - If we did not do a first look, this would be the time that I will get shots of Family Groupings.
-Usually happens at the ceremony location inside or outside of the venue.
-The shot list you filled out, and Maid of Honor (or designated helper) will come in handy to help wrangle up all the people you want for traditional family/friends group shots.
+This usually happens at the ceremony location inside or outside of the venue.
+The shot list and Maid of Honor (or designated helper) will come in handy to help wrangle up all the people you want for traditional family/friends group shots.
 I will also use this time to get the bridal party together for fun shots after the ceremony.
 Lastly, I will take you and your now-husband/wife to a location around the ceremony for some portraits of only the two of you.
 If we did the first look, I would merely be capturing candid moments of you interacting with your guests before the reception, and steal you away to get shots of you in the reception area before your guests arrive (trust me, you will want this shot)

-I edit the best Photos and Deliver them!
+We edit the best Photos and Deliver them!

-Photo Album Design
+NEXT COMES: Your Photo Album Design Session

-During the album design, I may even show you some crazy canvas and acrylic wall art!
+During the album design session, we'll show you some crazy canvas and acrylic wall art!
 Most couples tend to upgrade their album.
 The print credit you receive in your package can be used to upgrade the album.
-Check out this blog post I created to highlight why having a photo album with your wedding is so important.
+Check out this blog post we created to highlight why having a photo album with your wedding is so important.

-It is always best to let me know about all your plans and shots you need during the last follow up phone call (typically 1-2 weeks before the wedding).
-If my schedule allows it, I can even show up for rehearsal!
+It is always best to let us know about all your plans and shots you need during the last follow-up phone call (typically 1-2 weeks before the wedding).
+If our schedule allows it, we can even show up for rehearsal!
 Don't be shy to invite me to that if you feel it would be beneficial for us.